great-coder/OS-Code/README.md

 ## Compile
 ### Prerequesties
-To compile the source code, you need to install a c/c++ cross compiler, nasm (Netwide assembler) and qemu (or a VM).
+To compile the source code, you need to install a c/c++ cross compiler (or you can use Ubuntu 16.04 LTS which has cross compiler), nasm (Netwide assembler) and qemu (or a VM).

 After installing the prerequesties, in the main directory, type `make vos`.
 (You can type `make help` to get info and help)